Met office yellow weather warnings for NI extended - 'Heavy snow has the potential to cause significant disruption'

-Met office yellow weather warning for Northern Ireland - 'Heavy snow has the potential to cause significant disruption'
+New Met office yellow weather warning issued for today in Northern Ireland - 'Heavy snow has the potential to cause significant disruption'

-The Met Office has added to the yellow weather warning in its forecast for NI
+The Met Office has issued a new yellow weather warning in its forecast for NI

 A second Met Office yellow warning for Northern Ireland starts at 03:00 on Thursday and runs until 18:00 on Friday